harshitpaunikar1/iris-pca-analysis/.github/project-buildup-history.md

 - Task summary: Noticed something off from this morning — added a sanity check assertion that would catch obvious data shape issues early.
 - Deliverable: Cleaner than this morning's version.
+## 2021-04-30 - Day 9: Use-case link

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to explain how the reduced dimensions help analysis or modeling so the final result looked a bit more complete.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+Most of the progress here came from patient cleanup more than anything flashy.
+- Deliverable: Ended the day with use-case write-up in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.